-The population of high-risk opioid users are estimated in Germany by means of several multiplier methods using three data sources — police contacts (1), drug-related deaths (both estimates are based on 2013 data) and treatment (the most recent estimate is based on 2012 data).
-These estimates indicate an estimated range of 1.05 to 3.37 high-risk opioid users per 1 000 inhabitants aged 15–64, which corresponds to between 56 900 and 182 300 people, and is slightly lower than in 2012.
-The most recent estimate of high-risk drug use (based on treatment data only), including heroin, cocaine and amphetamine use, is also based on treatment data for 2012.
-According to the data, the prevalence is estimated at between 217 300 and 258 000 (4.02 to 4.77 per 1 000 inhabitants aged 15–64), which is slightly but insignificantly lower than estimates reported for 2011.
+The population of high-risk opioid users are estimated in Germany by means of three multiplier methods using three data sources — police contacts (1), drug-related deaths (both estimates are based on 2014 data) and treatment admissions (the most recent estimate is based on 2013 data).
+These estimates range from 1.06 to 3.20 high-risk opioid users per 1 000 inhabitants aged 15–64.
+It corresponds to an absolute number ranging from 56 200 to 169 400 people, and is slightly lower than in 2013.
+The estimated number of high-risk stimulant users based on treatment data from 2013 ranges from 70 840 to 84 122 people (1.34 to 1.59 per 1 000 inhabitants aged 15–64).
+This indicates an increase in the high-risk stimulant user population.

 An estimate based on a 2012 general population survey indicated that 0.6 % of 15- to 64-year-olds in Germany used cannabis daily or almost daily.